Senior Teaching Specialist

 PsTL 1246 Multicultural Contexts: Engaging Citizenship and Democracy

-I've been at the University of Minnesota since 2002 and I currently teach courses in American literature, law and citizenship, and law in popular culture.
-For the last three years I have also taught in PsTL’s First Year Experience (FYE) program, including co-developing a team-taught, multidisciplinary First Year Inquiry course about food and also teaching in several of our learning communities.
+I've been at the University of Minnesota since 2002 and I currently teach courses in American literature, law and citizenship, law in popular culture, and research and writing for CEHD majors.
+I have also taught in PsTL’s First Year Experience (FYE) program, including developing team-taught, multidisciplinary courses and also teaching in several of our learning communities.
 Before starting my teaching career I worked as an attorney for the Supreme Court of Iowa, practiced corporate and municipal law, and then spent many years in the legal publishing industry.
 Before coming to the U of M I taught composition, creative writing, and business communications at the Loft Literary Center, Metropolitan State University, the University of St. Thomas, and the Minneapolis College of Art and Design.
 I am also a fiction writer.
 I have received fellowships for my writing from the McKnight and Jerome Foundations, the Minnesota State Arts Board, and the Loft Literary Center.
-I have been an artist in residence at the Millay Colony for the Arts, the Ragdale Foundation, the Anderson Center for Interdisciplinary Studies, the Hambidge Center for Arts and Sciences, the Virginia Center for the Creative Arts, and the Oberfälzer Künstlerhaus in Schwandorf, Germany.
+I have been an artist in residence at the Millay Colony for the Arts, the Ragdale Foundation, the Anderson Center for Interdisciplinary Studies, the Hambidge Center for Arts and Sciences, the Virginia Center for the Creative Arts, and most recently at the Arte Studio Ginestrelle in Assisi, Italy.
 I've published my short stories in numerous magazines and I recently completed a novel about growing up on a dairy farm.

 Stebleton, M., Jensen, M., & Peter, G. (2010).
 Enhancing student engagement in a multidisciplinary, first-year experience course.
 College Teaching Methods and Styles Journal, 6, 1-6.